When is group training the best option?

 In the case of a COVID-related shut down, illness, quarantine, students in the In-Person Life Skills program will be transferred into the Virtual Life Skills format to complete their remaining classes.
-Students will already be familiar with the virtual platform because this is where their at-home reference information is accessed!
+Students will already be familiar with the virtual platform because this is where their at-home reference information is found!

-Students of any group program are welcome to purchase a significantly discounted half hour private session to make up that content.
+Students of any group program are welcome to purchase a discounted half hour private session to make up that content.
 This may be required in some specialty programs in order to keep up with the class.

 What happens when the school is closed?